-Sweet Potato Spinach Baby Food
+Actually Delicious Spinach Baby Food

 - February 27, 2021

-- Last Updated: June 2, 2022
+- Last Updated: May 5, 2025

-This spinach baby food recipe blends spinach, sweet potatoes, yogurt and peanut butter for a balanced and nutritious introduction for homemade baby food or baby led weaning.
-They can even be frozen as baby teething popsicles.
+This spinach baby food recipe blends spinach, sweetpotatoes, yogurt and peanut butter for a balanced and nutritious introduction for homemade baby food or baby led weaning.
+They can even be frozen as baby teething popsicles.ย

 As an Amazon Associate, I may earn from qualifying purchases.
-You can read more here on our Disclaimer and Privacy Page.
+You can read more here about our Disclaimer and Privacy Page.

-I know what you’re thinking…a baby food spinach recipe?
-If you’re buying spinach sweet potato baby food from the store, I imagine it wouldn’t taste too good.
+If you’re buying a baby food with spinach from the store, I imagine it wouldn’t taste too good.
+It’s probably just spinach, and maybe some seasonings.

 But, this sweet potato food recipe incorporates spinach and DOES taste good because we have some other secret ingredients in there as well.